quantprofessionals/eduquant.nl/content/courses/dod/index.md

  * Present arguments whether or not a proposed treatment of PD calibration for low-default portfolios is compliant with regulation
  * Give a comprehensive list of potential deficiencies of a downturn LGD derivation based on shared documentation
- * Identify the major policy decisions underlying a compliant EAD estimation for a retail portfolio
+ * Identify the major policy decisions underlying a compliant EAD estimation for a low-default specialized lending portfolio
  * Compare and understand the impact of different treatments of LGD estimation based on prepared code samples and realistic data sets

 ### Online and offline